 But the article is about far more than which model won.

 It is about how to build AI that can speak to engineering, safety, operations, and finance at the same time.
-Using FusionCore v0 as the case study, I explain why the strongest result came from a model built on physics grounding, zero-leakage controls, and risk-aware evaluation, and why AI in aerospace has to be judged not just by prediction quality, but by how well it handles the operational consequences of being wrong.
+Using FusionCore v0 as the case study, I explain why the strongest result came from a model built on physics grounding, zero-leakage controls, and risk-aware evaluation, and why AI in high-stakes maintenance has to be judged not just by prediction quality, but by how well it handles the operational consequences of being wrong.

 Helios Helios